Are Greeting Card Messages Getting Longer? A Very Serious Investigation

 She hopes her designs help people who want to reach out, but don’t know how.
 “Sometimes people are so afraid of saying the wrong thing, that they don’t reach out at all,” Walker says.
 “But the only thing I discourage in that situation is not reaching out."
 Being able to find the right card — one that feels truly authentic to the giver and the recipient — might help encourage people to go ahead and connect, whether they write a long message inside or keep it brief and to the point.

 Although I still have my feelings about overly wordy cards, I now understand the need for having an option for everyone.
 While I’ll probably always feel endeared by hand-written messages, in a world where we spend much of our days connecting via screen, I figure any form of physical connection — cheesy or not — is a plus.
-A card is a signal of greater connection — whether you turn it into a novella like me, or just write your name at the bottom.
+A card is a signal of greater connection, whether you turn it into a novella like me, or just write your name at the bottom.

 Advertisement